Staff + Board

 MEDIATORS

-CMC has approximately 50 volunteer mediators who donate their time on a regular basis to one or all of our mediation programs.
+CMC has approximately 20 volunteer mediators who donate their time on a regular basis to one or all of our mediation programs.
 New volunteers are selected and trained each year to co-mediate in our Civil and Family Programs.
 CMC does not require that our volunteers be Rule 31 listed, but our volunteer trainings are Rule 31 approved, and can be used as a training requirement if volunteers choose to be a Rule 31 listed mediator.
 After being trained, CMC Volunteers make a commitment to mediate regularly for at least one year.
-Many of our mediators have been with us for over a decade, and several for over two decades!
-CMC uses “co-mediation” for all our cases.
+Many of our mediators have been with us for over a decade, and some for over two decades!
 Two mediators are assigned to each case we do, and work as a team to help the parties in dispute.
-There are many benefits to co-mediation, for both the parties and for the mediators.
-CMC co-mediators feel secure in their role and have the pleasure of learning from each other!
-In 2019, we will begin training our volunteers in the advanced skills needed for elder mediation or family problem-solving.
 How to become a CMC Mediator.